tbelmega/interview-backend/README.md

 - prices.json contains price information for all products

 The API should be designed in a way, that it allows the following use cases:
-1. List all products with their master data (name, description, sku)
+1. List all products with their master data
-2. Show one product with master data and prices (name, description, sku, prices)
+2. Show one product with master data and prices
-3. Find current product price by unit (piece, package)
+3. Show only the current price of a product filtered by unit

 Out of scope:
 - Persistence of data